expo/expo-dev/README.md

 0. First, make sure you have Node >= v7.9.0 installed.
 1. Clone this repository `git clone git@github.com:expo/expo-dev.git`
+2. `cd expo-dev` and `git submodule init` and `git submodule update`
-2. `npm install -g hyperinstall`
+3. `npm install -g hyperinstall`
-3. Run `./tools/setup` -- this will get the latest version of each package, then build and link xdl and start the packager for Expo home.
+4. Run `./tools/setup` -- this will get the latest version of each package, then build and link xdl and start the packager for Expo home.
 5. Follow [these steps to run the Expo client on Android](https://github.com/expo/expo#android) or [these